vectordotdev/vector/website/content/en/docs/setup/going-to-prod/sizing.md

 - Average CPU over 5 minutes with a 85% utilization target.
 - A 5 minute stabilization period for scaling up and down.

-These settings are the default in platforms that support them, such as Kubernetes via Helm.

 ## Capacity Planning